 In Australia’s competitive landscape, almost every product is getting commoditised.
 In a commoditised business environment, customers sort products by price.
 When that happens, the race to the bottom begins.
-Add China on top of that and we have an issue that is far worse than we can imagine.
+Add products from China on top of that and we have an issue that is far worse.

 - When customers shop by price, margins get cut.